eht16/python3-docker/README.md

 # Python 3 image for Docker

+## NOTE: THIS IS A FORK THAT AIMS TO KEEP UP TO DATE WITH THE LATEST PYTHON/PIP, THE ORIGINAL ISN'T BEING MAINTAINED ANYMORE.

 ## About

 A slim Python 3 image for Docker.
-Currently the resulting image contains Python 3.8, compiled from source and the `pip` and `wheel` packages are included.
+Currently the resulting image contains Python 3.9, compiled from source and the `pip` and `wheel` packages are included.

 This is heavily inspired from the official Python image at